axibase/atsd/rule-engine/README.md

 email](email-action.md),
 or raising a ticket in the centralized incident management system.

-In abstract syntactical terms, the rule engine evaluates a set of `IF-THEN` statements on incoming data:
+In abstract syntax notation, the rule engine evaluates a set of `IF-THEN` statements on incoming data:

 ```javascript
     IF expression == true THEN action